-Scuderia Ferrari has once again offered its Ferrari Lap Time Chronograph watch with analogue/digital time representation.
-Although the watch sports a somewhat toy-like appearance (it only needs a smiling Mickey Mouse face on its dial to finish the picture,) it is still a nice watch with a real Swiss made quartz movement that offers you an easy to read combination of analog and digital displays with full calendar, multiple time zones and even an alarm.
+Scuderia Ferrari has once again offered its Ferrari Lap Time Chronograph with analog/digital time representation.
+Although the gadget sports a somewhat toy-like appearance (it only needs a smiling Mickey Mouse face on its dial to finish the picture,) it is still a nice watch with a “real” Swiss-made quartz movement that offers you an easy to read combination of analog and digital displays with full calendar, multiple time zones, and even an alarm.

-The original Ferrari Lap Time Chronograph watch was launched on August, 2009 and the whole stock was completely sold out in 24 hours.
+The original Lap Time Chronograph was launched in August 2009 and the whole stock was completely sold out in 24 hours.
 Now, right in time before the holiday shopping season, the company’s store once again offers the same watch with the same design.

 Just like the first version, the Lap Time Chronograph is offered in a PVD-treated black stainless steel case on a rubber strap with stainless steel buckle and is available in three colors of the dial: red, black and yellow.

 As usual, the watch is literally overloaded with Ferrari’s famous Prancing Horse logos that are printed on the chronograph’s dial, embossed on the black rubber strap and engraved on the solid stainless steel case back.